BetonQuest/BetonQuest/docs/Documentation/Scripting/Schedules.md

 ### Catchup Strategies

-Obviously, scheduled events can't be run while the server is shut down.
+Obviously, scheduled actions can't be run while the server is shut down.
 If you want to be sure that a schedule will nevertheless be run, you can define a **catchup strategy**.

 On startup, BetonQuest checks which schedules have been missed and (if needed) they will be run on the first tick.